MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-non-real-time-dashboard.md

 # Non-real Time Dashboard Reference Architectures

 This reference architecture represents a simple analytics pipeline that you can build on Azure.
 It can be leveraged when **you won't be tracking data that requires real-time analysis** and instead you just plan to do review sessions of the data every now and then (daily, weekly, bi-weekly, monthly).
-The presentation layer is going to be a dashboard that you will be able to customize at will.
-You could use this while you are developing your game and also once it hits production.
+The presentation layer is a dashboard that you will be able to customize at will.
+You could use this while you are developing your game and in production.

 ## Gathering analytics in a small scale